Olex2/Olex2Manual/Sucrose/02_solving.md

 1. Click on the `@Work` tab in the GUI panel.
 Like all active GUI elements, it will change colour and become orange.
 2. Click on the arrow next to the `@Solve` button so that it is turns orange and points upwards.
 The *structure solution* \index{structure solution} options are displayed.
 3. Select a **solution program** from the drop-down menu.
 Depending on your computer set-up, you may only see the built-in olex2.solve program, but you may also see other programs in the list, if they are present on your machine.
-4. Click £Solve£ (or type `CODE solve`) and Olex2 will attempt to solve the structure.
+4. Click @@Solve@@ (or type `CODE solve`) and Olex2 will attempt to solve the structure.
 Once the structure is solved, *electron density peaks* \index{electron density peaks} (*Q-Peaks* \index{Q-peaks}) are shown as brown spheres.
 Hover over these to see their peak height, or look at `@Info|Electron-Density-Peaks` for a click-able list of the top 10 peaks.
 The colour intensity of these Q-peaks represents the relative intensity.
 The molecule of sucrose is clearly visible, along with some much weaker, artificial peaks.

 	![Sucrose Peaks](/images/sucrose_peaks.png)